 Under the original question Aiuti Marble makes the following comment:

-net.ipv4.tcp_timestampshas no effect.
+In modern Linux (i.e. Ubuntu 16, 18) changing the value of net.ipv4.tcp_timestamps has no effect.
 The documentation at kernel org doc Documentation networking ip-sysctl.txt is incorrect for modern kernels.

 Ajuti does not substantiate his claim by pointing to relevant sources, but … is he right?

 Many sysctl parameters only become available when certain kernel modules are loaded.
 Modules are usually loaded on demand, e.g. when certain hardware is plugged in or network brought up.
 This means that systemd-sysctl.service(8) which runs during early boot will not configure such parameters if they become available after it has run.
 To set such parameters, it is recommended to add an udev(7) rule to set those parameters when they become available.
 Alternatively, a slightly simpler and less efficient option is to add the module to modules-load.d(5), causing it to be loaded statically before sysctl settings are applied (see example below).

 So we set the sysctl net.ipv4.tcp_timestamps parameter, but is it applied??
 Maybe Whonix knows for sure this is the case, otherwise this feature should be tested by looking at TCP packets going out.

 True.
 I can see (in Wireshark) that manually setting and applying the parameter (i.e. setting it to 0) does have the effect of suppressing TCP timestamps.
 Tomorrow I will see if the setting does get applied automatically when booting the system.

 I am a little late to the conversation, but I can verify what has been said here.